 2with 8 GB runtime reserve: True

 3with 16 GB runtime reserve: FalseThe raw calculation leaves only a narrow margin.
-Whether 200 active sequences fit depends on measured activation, workspace, allocator, and fragmentation headroom for the actual serving engine; do not turn an unmeasured reserve into a promised concurrency count.
+Whether 200 active sequences fit depends on measured activation, workspace, allocator, and fragmentation headroom for the actual serving engine; don't turn an unmeasured reserve into a promised concurrency count.

 In production environments, context length isn't a static limit determined solely by the model's architecture.
-Instead, it's a dynamic memory budget that dictates how many concurrent users your system can support.
-Every additional token of context required by one user reduces the available GPU memory (VRAM, Video RAM) for everyone else.
+It's also a dynamic memory budget that dictates how many concurrent users your system can support.
+Every additional active token required by one user reduces the available GPU memory (VRAM, Video RAM) for everyone else.

 To serve models at scale, inference engines have to enforce these budgets strictly.
-When a request comes in, the system checks the available GPU memory.
-If the required KV cache for the new request (plus existing ones) exceeds the remaining capacity, the request waits in a queue.
+When a request comes in, the system checks available GPU memory.
+If the required KV cache for the new request plus existing work exceeds remaining capacity, the scheduler must queue, reject, or preempt work according to policy rather than overcommit GPU memory.
 That's why schedulers track memory pressure right alongside latency metrics.

-To calculate the maximum affordable context length, we can write a simple capacity planning function.
-The function takes the total GPU memory, the model's static weight footprint, and its architectural parameters (layers, KV heads, and dimension) as inputs.
-It computes the available memory per user and divides it by the per-token KV cache size, returning the maximum number of tokens each user can generate:
+To calculate a maximum affordable active-sequence length, write a simple capacity-planning function.
+The function takes total GPU memory, the model's static weight footprint, and architectural parameters (layers, KV heads, and dimension) as inputs.
+It computes available memory per user and divides it by per-token KV-cache size, returning an upper bound for each user's prompt plus output tokens:

 1def max_context_for_budget(